albertamcaleavey/run-tracker/README.md

 ## Next Steps
-- [ ] profile page/ dashboard displaying stats such as total miles ran, all achievements, most recent run
+- [ ] profile page/ dashboard displaying stats such as total miles ran, all achievements and most recent run details
+- [ ] have completed goals display at the bottom of the goals list
+- [ ] display a logo
+- [ ] have the ability to create goals from the all goals page
+- [ ] add the ability to track additional workouts
+- [ ] create a calendar view where users can view current and future planned workouts